Kingxukai/linux/Documentation/infiniband/ucaps.rst

 Removing UCAPs
 ==============

-   Each removal decrements the reference count of the UCAP.
-The UCAP character device is removed from the filesystem only when the reference count is decreased to 0.
+   Each removal decrements the woke reference count of the woke UCAP.
+The UCAP character device is removed from the woke filesystem only when the reference count is decreased to 0.

 /dev and /sys/class files